iocontrol - interacts with HAL or G-code in userspace

 (Bit, In) Should be driven TRUE when a tool change is completed.

 (s32, Out) The number of the next tool, from the RS274NGC T-word

-(s32, Out) The pocket number (location in tool storage mechanism) of the next tool, as described in the tool table
+(s32, Out) This is the pocket number (location in the tool storage mechanism) of the tool requested by the most recent T-word.

 (Bit, Out) TRUE when a Tn tool prepare is requested